kongson-cheung/analytical-calendar/README.md

 * I am trying to manipulate the same in Tableau and PowerBI but because of the fundamental differences of query-based vs assocaitive model, it might not fully show the power of the analytical calendar.
 Welcome comments and suggestions.
 Thanks!

+## The analytical calendar for 2022 to 2026 is available.
+- ANALYTICAL_CALENDAR_2022_to_2026.qvd
+- DIM_CALENDAR_2022_to_2026.qvd
+- LINKED_TABLE_DATE_RANGE_2022_to_2026.qvd

+Load these three tables and then in your Fact table, change the date field as %DATE_KEY.
+You can start enjoy the benefit.

+For exaxmple:
+- analysis period, sum({<[Comparison Perspective]={'N/A'}>} Exp1)
+- comparison period, sum(Exp1)

+All charts are now integrated to the green-white-grey with both the analysis period and comparison period!!

+Enjoy!

 # Kongson Blog
 If you like to explore more from me, please go to my blog [Kongson Technology Blog](https://kongsoncheung.blogspot.com/).

+And if you find it great, support me via [Buy Me Coffee](https://buymeacoffee.com/kongsoncheung).